Steve Ravic

-Steve Ravic (born Stipe Ravić on 19 November 1973 in Melbourne, Australia) is an Australian film director, producer, writer and editor, who is also known for his work in the music industry, journalism and public speaking and mentoring engagements.
+Steve Ravic (born Stipe Ravić; 19 November 1973 in Melbourne, Australia) is an Australian film director, producer, writer and editor, who is also known for his work in the music industry, journalism and public speaking and mentoring engagements.

 After a career in investigative journalism and producing public television and radio, Ravic went on to create live concert coverage, music videos and feature ‘rockumentary’ films internationally since the 1990s.

 He has collaborated with Neil Johnson on several film and music related projects and worked with various music artists all over the world including Edguy, Doro, Manowar, Gamma Ray, Rhapsody, Destruction, The Poodles, Dungeon, Paragon, Black Majesty MYSTERY and Thompson, including the artists world-record breaking ticketed concert in Zagreb attended by 504,000 people.

 Having branched out from music related projects, Ravic began to focus on feature films, most recently working with artist Charles Billich on the completed documentary Billich: Beyond the Canvas and also returning to investigative journalism to research for the development of the Billich biopic My Way as well as completing action/thriller Hotel Underground which premiered at Cannes and is released worldwide by ITN starring the likes of the Cowboy James Storm, Andy McPhee, Tracey Birdsall and Kaori Kawabuchi.

-In 2025 Ravic completed a follow up documentary on Charles Billich called Billich 90 which premiered at Cannes on May 15, 2025, to symbolically coincide with the 80th anniversary of the Bleiburg tragedy where Communist Yugoslavia committed genocide on the Croatian people.
+In 2025 Ravic completed a follow up documentary on Charles Billich called Billich 90 which premiered at Cannes on May 15, 2025, to symbolically coincide with the 80th anniversary of the Bleiburg tragedy where Communist Yugoslavia committed war crimes on fleeing Ustaše forces.

 Ravic continues to write feature stories for the leading international Croatian newspaper from Australia, Vjesnik (Croatian Herald) and Croportal from Croatia and engages in various events like Top Model competitions and community events like hosting multicultural fashion parades.

 Ravic has also spoken at many prominent seminars and conferences including panel discussions and other types of speaking engagements with other public figures and leaders in their respective fields.
 Ravic spoke at the ACAP conference in Zagreb where other speakers included former President of Croatia Kolinda Grabar Kitarovic and Prime Minister of Croatia Andrej Plenkovic.